nazoadiego/Kinoko/README.md

 ## Features Today

-### Working on my own
-- [x] Changed navbar back into a component
-- [x] Changed navbar to black
-- [x] Decided on a font for titles
-- [X] Dashboard html is hell, break it up into layouts (top and bottom, grid and statistics, cards  )
+### Priority
-- [X] Replace the tasks cards buttons edit and delete with icons
+- [X] Work on the login and sign up appearance
+- [X] Fix the grid of the dashboard so that the space between cards display evenly
+- [X] By default the navbar is open, fix that.
-- [D] Work on the landing page
+- [ ] Work on the modals appearance
 - [ ] Progress bar
-- [ ] Fix the fonts color when needed
-- [ ] Work on the modals appearance
-- [ ] Work on the login and sign up appearance
+- [ ] Work on the landing page
-- [ ] Customize the scroll bar
-- [ ] By default the navbar is open, fix that.
-- [ ] Fix the grid of the dashboard so that the space between cards display evenly

-### Priority
 - [ ] A timebox can't be created if it's only seconds
 - [D] Write the presentation
 - [D] Push to Heroku
 - [ ] Heroku doesn't work, doesn't allow me to create a db (guess this is normal) or seed (this is not).